Official-Codaisseur-Graduate/gitgud-client/README.md

 #### 5. Next steps for the students continuing this project

+* Improve naming in the server directory (files, functions and variables), so structure is more understandable
+* Add routing to client to reduce cnfusion with rendering due to different input scenarios (create a Home component and make Form display component)
+* Make app responsive ( adjust for smaller displays )
+* Systematize the Components directory
 * We encourage to display the returned languages data with a pie chart in the Git Use block.
 * The newly added query (step 1-4) can be extended to query more repository data from GitHub.

 ## Running the app locally
+> Server needs to be launched with GitHub token to enable GitHub API requests. <br>
+> [See instructions to create GitHub token here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line). (don't forget to check user scopes)<br>
+> client/src/index.js contains the server url.
+>If you want to run local server, change it to your localhost.<br>
+> Project uses open cv for face recognition.
+Before npm install
+>make sure you have installed OpenCV
+> * for Linux follow this steps:
+> 1. `npm install pyton-opencv`
+> 2. `npm install opencv-dev`
+> 3. `npm install opencv` <br>

 Clone the repository <br>
 Setup a local postgresql database<br>